Shezm/hal/README.md

   `sudo apt-get install libxml2-dev`
   `sudo-apt get install ffmpeg`

-  If you are running on Debian Jessie install libav-tools instead of ffmepg (as ffmpeg is not availiable on Jessie)
+  If you are running on Debian Jessie install libav-tools or avconv instead of ffmepg (as ffmpeg is not currently available for Jessie)

   `sudo apt-get install libav-tools`